carbonplan/offsets-db-data/docs/data-processing.md

 Any analysis involving Verra retirement data should clearly specify that Verra's raw data does not currently distinguish between retirement and cancellation events.
 ```

+#### Vintage Date

-Vintage Date: Verra allows for the simultaneous issuance of multiple vintages.
+Verra allows for the simultaneous issuance of multiple vintages.
 We assign all credits from these multi-vintage issuances to the earliest reported vintage year.

 ### California Compliance Projects